Hans-Adam I of Liechtenstein

 Hans-Adam I (Johann Adam Andreas; 16 August 1662 – 16 June 1712) was the son of Karl Eusebius, Prince of Liechtenstein (1611–1684) and Princess Johanna Beatrix of Dietrichstein (1625–1676).

-On 18 January 1699 he acquired the seigneury of Schellenberg, and on 22 February 1712 the county of Vaduz.
+On 18 January 1699, he acquired the Lordship of Schellenberg, and on 22 February 1712, the County of Vaduz.
 These two domains would later form the present principality of Liechtenstein.
-He was also Duke of Troppau and Jägerndorf.
+He was also Duke of Troppau and Krnov.

 Johann did not take up an office at the Imperial court but did case-by-case work, especially as a financial expert.
 He was known informally as Hans Adam the Rich.
 Besides managing his property, he took a great interest in art.
 He bought works by Rubens and van Dyck for his collections and was one of the most generous patrons of his time.

 Johann created two memorials to himself, a palace in Bankgasse in Vienna and a summer palace in Rossau.
 He was the 575th Knight of the Order of the Golden Fleece in Austria.